I’m Jen Goertzen, a user experience & user interface designer and researcher.

 User experience marries my two passions of problem solving and observing human behaviour.
 I’m able to do both everyday—then watch people interact with the solutions so I can further improve on my ideas.
 Above all, I aim to do good.
 My work exists to support people in their endeavours, however big or small.

 In 2011, I co-founded Caribou, a user experience strategy and design consultancy that works with startups and organizations to make better products and services.
-In 2017, we established the UX Lab, Canada’s first plug-and play usability testing space.
 I also kicked off UX Winnipeg, a UX-focused meetup for Winnipeg’s tech community.

 Outside of my work in user experience it’s important to me that I grow as an individual and challenge myself.